Byōdō-in: Hoshokan Museum

-As the former temple museum which opened in 1965 had become outdated, an innovative third-generation museum was opened on March 1, 2001, which is named the Hoshokan Museum.
+As the former temple museum which opened in 1965 had become outdated, an innovative third-generation museum was opened in 2001, which is named the Hoshokan Museum.
 This museum achieved a significantly improved storage and display environment for national treasures from the Byodoin Temple, including the Temple Bell, 26 statues of the Praying Bodhisattva on Clouds and a pair of Phoenix from the rooftop of Phoenix Hall.
 It is the first comprehensive museum run by a religious organisation.
 The majority of the museum buildings are hidden underground, so that the exterior outlook of museum's blends with Phoenix Hall and other building complexes within the temple.
 Due to its design, the interior of the museum receives sufficient natural sunlight, as well as artificial lighting to keep the exhibition halls bright and comfortable for audience's experience.

 Entry to the complex grounds costs 700 yen for adults, and includes access to the gardens and the museum.
 An entry pass to the Phoenix Hall, which was newly restored in March 2014, costs an additional 300 yen and can be purchased near the gate.
 The tour is conducted in Japanese, however English paper guide book is provided.